tsbinns/tsbinns.github.io/CV.md

       &mdash; Supervisors: Dr. Vincent Cheung, Dr. Shinichi Furuya
     </h4>
     <p class="CV-desc">
-      I am developing real-time brain-computer interface systems for music preference decoding from EEG signals using machine learning, as part of the <a href="https://www.neuropiano.org/">Music Excellence Project</a>.
-With this, I continue to develop my machine learning and signal analysis skills applied to electrophysiological and auditory data.
+      I am developing real-time brain-computer interface systems for music preference decoding from EEG signals using machine learning, as part of the <a href="https://www.neuropiano.org/">Music Excellence Project</a> funded by the <a href="#Sony_Internship">Sony Global Internship Programme</a>.
+With this, I continue to develop my machine learning and signal analysis skills applied to electrophysiological and audio data.
     </p>

   <h3 class="CV-header"><a id="ICN_Lab" class="section-ID">07/2021 - Present</a></h3>